cloudacademypilot/azure-purview-lab1/steps/03_registering-and-scanning-an-on-premises-sql-server-instance/documentation.md

 ![new_scan](./assets/51_new_scan.jpg "new scan")

-2. In the details page, enter the **Scan name** as `Scan-instance`, select the registered Integration Runtime, enter the Database Name, and select the newly created Credential.
+2. In the details page, enter the **Scan name**, select the registered Integration Runtime, enter the Database Name, and select the newly created Credential.
 Test connection.
 And continue once the connection is succeeded.

 ![test_connection](./assets/52_test_connection.jpg "test connection")